carnalito80/bgnews/src/markdown/post-6.md

     - tile-placement
 image: https://res.cloudinary.com/aaassdd33333/image/upload/v1610090530/glass_road.jpg
 metakeywords: glass road reprint, glass road 2021, glass road rerelease
 metadescription: The old classic Glass Road has been out of print for quite some time.
-Its rerelease is in the making though, and is estimated to hit the storews in the middle of 2021.
+Its rerelease is in the making though, and is estimated to hit the stores in the middle of 2021.
 content_brief: The old classic Glass Road has been out of print for quite some time.
-Its rerelease is in the making though, and is estimated to hit the storews in the middle of 2021.
+Its rerelease is in the making though, and is estimated to hit the stores in the middle of 2021.
 saletext: The reprint will hit the stores in the middle of 2021.
 You can preorder it at Gamenerdz!
 salelinks:
     - https://www.gamenerdz.com/glass-road-w-promo-preorder?aff=34